11 Best Things To Do in Peru 11 Best Things To Do in Peru

 4. To do in Peru: Hop on Peru’s most scenic train ride

-Arguably one of the most scenic train journeys in the world leads to the foot of Machu Picchu.
-The carriages of the train have rooftop windows so you can admire the towering peaks of the mountains from all angles.
-Surely there is no better way to travel Peru?
+Arguably, one of the most scenic train journeys in the world leads to the foot of Machu Picchu.
+The carriages of the train have rooftop windows, so you can admire the towering peaks of the mountains from all angles.
+Surely there is no better way to travel in Peru?

 5. Experience an extraordinary wildlife event at the Ballestas Islands

-The Ballestas Islands are home to an extraordinary wildlife event, which is an absolute must-do in Peru.
-Penguins living alongside with dolphins, sea lions, and pelicans.
+The Ballestas Islands of Paracas are home to an extraordinary wildlife event, which is an absolute must-do in Peru.
+Penguins live alongside dolphins, sea lions, and pelicans.
 Prepare yourself for endless wildlife, bird-filled skies, and rugged cliffs- the Ballestas Islands are a must-see for nature lovers!

-6. Climb the highest sand dunes of South America
+6. Climb the highest sand dunes in South America

 Peru is a country of records: the deepest canyons, oldest relics, and home to the highest sand dunes in South America!
-Discover the desert paradise of Huacachina, a tiny village centered around a lagoon and palm trees, that gives the feeling as if you’re far away from the rest of Peru.
+Discover the desert paradise of Huacachina, a tiny village centered around a lagoon and palm trees that give the feeling as if you’re far away from the rest of Peru.
 Climb to the top for a sunset like no other!

 7. Admire the volcanic white stone city of Arequipa